Stefan Holnicki: Life

 trained by François Gabriel Le Doux from Paris and Daniel Curz from Venice.
-This was the first native ballet company in Poland, were ballet had previously been performed by foreign companies (normally from France and Italy), and its dancers were the pioneer generation of native ballet dancers in Poland.
+This was the first native ballet company in Poland, where ballet had previously been performed by foreign companies (normally from France and Italy), and its dancers were the pioneer generation of native ballet dancers in Poland.

 In 1785, Antoni Tyzenhauz died, and donated the entire Ballet Company and its serf staff to king Stanisław August Poniatowski in his will, after which it became the Royal Ballet National Dancers of His Majesty, which performed at the royal court and at the National Theatre, Warsaw.
 The ballet company was composed by thirty dancers, among whom the elite was regarded to be the group of Michał Rymiński, Marianna Malińska, Adam Brzeziński, Stefan Holnicki and Dorota Sitańska.

 In 1795, the state and monarchy of Poland was dissolved and thereby also the former royal household, including the royal ballet.
 He organized a private ballet company composed of many of his former colleagues, which toured for two years, and departed for Grodno.
-In 1797, he belonged to the members of the former Royal Ballet who sign a petition to request the payment of their outstanding salary.
+In 1797, he belonged to the members of the former Royal Ballet who signed a petition to request the payment of their outstanding salary.